Latest List of Offshore Forex Brokers Accepting US Citizens & Reasons Why

 Having explained, fortunately, US strict regulations do not completely stop best offshore brokerage firms from accepting US citizens.
 There are 10+ offshore international Forex brokers that accept US citizens.
 This data source is offshore babypips though we simplified the original information while adding our own assessments & our members’ feedback when we feel value for our readers.

-- The list does include not only Regulated Forex Brokers but also Unregulated Forex Brokers which you may want to put low priority or make full due diligence.
+- The list does include not only offshore Regulated Brokers but also Unregulated Forex Brokers which you may want to put low priority or make full due diligence.

-1) ECN: Electronic Communication Network 2) STP: Straight Through Processing 3) NDD: Non Dealing Desk 4) DD: Dealing Desk 5) MM: Market Maker 1), 2) & 3) allow you to trade directly with market (means major banks etc) without middleman (the broker’s dealing desk) while 4) & 5) is via (or controlled) by the middleman.
+1) ECN: Electronic Communication Network 2) STP: Straight Through Processing 3) NDD: Non-Dealing Desk 4) DD: Dealing Desk 5) MM: Market Maker 1), 2) & 3) allow you to trade directly with the market (means major banks etc) without a middleman (the broker’s dealing desk) while 4) & 5) is via (or controlled) by the middleman.

 - (1) honesty and transparency in advertising their services, and in handling the funds and executing the trades of their clients

 - (2) compliance with the laws and regulations of the country in which they are domiciled" (so, currently they are considered as the best forex brokers for US clients outside the US soil)

 Besides, we also added “Trusted" mark in blue, this comes from our own 4,500+ members’ feedback (possibly a bit biased though), just for your information.